School Dental Screenings

 - The requirement applies to kindergarten and ninth grade students only.

-- A screening for kindergarten may be performed by a licensed dentist, dental hygienist, nurse, advanced registered nurse practitioner, or physician assistant.
+- A screening for kindergarten may be performed by a licensed dentist, dental hygienist, physician, nurse, advanced registered nurse practitioner, or physician assistant.

 - A screening for ninth grade may be performed by a licensed dentist or dental hygienist only.